maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 2. *Self-organising*.
 The ecosystem changes over time, different sets of platforms create different ecosystems.
 3. *Open*.
 The platform can always be extended with other platforms or sub-ecosystems.

-_Important: Dorel avoids third party walled gardens.
+_Important: Dorel Juvenile avoids third party walled gardens.
 Meaning that access to ecosystems are restricted.
 This would be concidered an anti-pattern!_

 ## Definition of an application